AAGC Board of Directors

 Kim Van Newkirk Shaffir ’83, P ’15

 A communications major, Shaffir began working during her senior year at Baltimore’s WMAR-TV, where she operated a studio camera for local news programs.
-Later that year, she made the move from local news to the network, beginning her now 39 year career in the Washington Bureau of CBS News.
+Later that year, she made the move from local news to the network, beginning a 39-year career in the Washington Bureau of CBS News.
 As an editor, Shaffir has covered every major beat in Washington: the Capitol, the Pentagon and the White House.
 For six and a half years, Shaffir worked primarily for the CBS program, Face the Nation, as a producer/editor.
 In 2013, she and her team received an Emmy for their broadcast about the 50th Anniversary of the Assassination of President John F. Kennedy.
-In early 2018, Shaffir was promoted to Digital Media Operations Manager, overseeing and managing the bureau’s transition to an all digital editing system.
-Shaffir served as her class’s Quarterly representative for twenty years and has also been a member of the AAGC nominating committee.
-When not covering the news or volunteering for Goucher, Shaffir designs and sells knitting patterns in her spare time.
+Shaffir served as her class’s Quarterly representative for twenty years and has also been a member of the AAGC nominating committee and an Alumna Trustee.
+Now retired from the hectic pace of television news, Shaffir is enjoying having time to focus on Kim Shaffir Designs, designing and selling knitting patterns.
+When not designing, knitting or volunteering for Goucher, Shaffir enjoys traveling and spending time with family.
 She lives in Annapolis with her husband Greg; her daughter, Kira, graduated Goucher in 2015.

 Gretchen Gilliland ’03